 So you’ve made the decision to have a Grand Canyon elopement, but now you’re faced with a vast array of location options and you’re spoilt for choice.
 It’s true; there are a multitude of amazing places you can say your ‘I do’s’, but if you’re a fan of the great outdoors and breathtaking scenery, few places can offer such a stunning setting for your special day.

 Considered by many to be one of the 7 natural wonders of the world, the Grand Canyon has long been a favorite destination for eloping couples looking for an intimate, yet memorable wedding experience for their Arizona desert wedding.
-The majestic views and incredible vistas of the canyon offer a jaw-dropping backdrop to your ceremony and unrivaled photography opportunities, it’s no wonder why many couples decide to elope there.
+The majestic views and incredible vistas of the canyon offer a jaw-dropping backdrop to your ceremony and unrivaled opportunities for your elopement photographer to get amazing images, it’s no wonder why many couples decide to elope there.

 While there are several options when it comes to choosing an elopement location or destination wedding location around the canyon, deciding where you want your ceremony will likely be one of the first major decisions you need to make before you start planning in earnest your Grand Canyon Wedding.
 The Grand Canyon is vast, meaning there are a number of different options for areas within which you could hold your Grand Canyon elopement; the South Rim, North Rim, and West Rim.
 Each has its own unique character that sets it apart from the others, so before you make your final decision, it’s worth learning a little more about each location and what they offer to make the best decision to elope in the Grand Canyon.